codesharedot/quantum-resistant-ledger-price/README.md

-# zilliqa price
+# aeternity price

-Gets the zilliqa price with Python (from JSON).
+Gets the aeternity price with Python (from JSON).

 https://pythonbasics.org